TrustSource/ts-python-sample/README.md

 }
 ```

-Now you can execute the scan again using the command:
+Execute the scan again using the following command:

 ```
 # scan application
 ts-pip-plugin ./
 ```

-Now if everything is set correct you can see a message "Transfer success!".
+If everything is set correctly you will see a message "Transfer success!".
 Open the web application to see results and execute analysis.

 # Contribution, Contact and Support
 Feel free to reach out to the [TrustSource Team](https://support.trustsource.io/hc/en-us/requests/new "TrustSource Knowledgebase") by dropping us a message or providing [issues](/org/ts-deepscan/issues).
 We 'ld love o hear your feedback to learn and improve.